hasiniluqman50-bot/Data-Analysis-Workers/README.md

 ## Research question
 - How to find the correct shift date considering that overtime workers might take a break past midnight?
--
+- How to find total break time for workers if they take break more than one everyday?
+- How to compare the workers' shift time in the data with their assigned shift schedule to find the overtime workers?
+- How to calculate the workers' excess break time?

 ## Tools Used
 - Power BI